paretech/telos/docs/telosb.rst

 If you have the ELF file the interrupt vector can be found by dissassembly `msp430-objdump -D $if` and inspecting for `__ivtbl_16`.

-The password can also be relatively easily obtained from the hex file that programmed the device.
+The password can also be easily read directly from the Intel hex file.
+Find the 32-byte data record 0xFFE0-0xFFFF.

 For example, a goodfet firmware recently built and loaded had password `telos.bsl_rx_password(15*b'\x22\x41' + b'\x00\x40')`.